 Following on from last year's success, Collaboration #2 has been released.
-The STatariART gang have been busy and created more funky pixel art - by many different people who kindly submitted their Degas dabbles.
+The STatariART gang has been busy, creating more funky pixel art by many different people who kindly submitted their Degas dabbles.
 You will even see a few images from yours truly.
 Brace yourself for that horror; don't get your hopes up :o)

 Credits